 By request, Miss Matson sang, "You'll remember me," and was accompanied by her spirit-mother.
-Jim Nolan then spoke for half an hour, on the actualities of the spirit-world, and man's universal heritage to happiness.
-He finished by an apostrophe to Death, stating that it was the angel of progress, through which humanity passed from low to higher conditions of being.
+Jim Nolan then spoke for half an hour, on the actualities of the spirit-world, and man's universal heritage-happiness.
+He finished by an apostrophe to Death, stating that it was the flowery portal, through which humanity passed from low to higher conditions of being.
 He left, after pronouncing a benediction.